neuml/txtai/docs/embeddings/configuration/cloud.md

 Cloud provider.
 Can be one of the following:

 - Cloud object storage.
 Set to one of these [providers](https://libcloud.readthedocs.io/en/stable/storage/supported_providers.html).
+Use the text shown in the `Provider Constant` column as lower case.

 - Hugging Face Hub.
 Set to `huggingface-hub`.